Flag of the Treinta y Tres: Symbolism and design

 The design features three horizontal stripes: the top stripe, blue, represents greatness; the center one, white, is a symbol of the Republic; and the bottom one, red, honors the blood of those who died for freedom and independence.
 Uruguay's national motto Libertad o Muerte ("Freedom or Death") reads on the center stripe.

 Official standing with other flags

-By law the Flag of the Treinta y Tres must be flown alongside the National Flag and the Flag of Artigas in all government buildings on national holidays.
+By law the Flag of the Treinta y Tres must be flown alongside the National Flag and the Artigas flag in all government buildings on national holidays.

 Historical lost flag

 In 1969, an original surviving flag from the Cisplatine War was stolen by the revolutionary group OPR-33.
 The flag was taken from the history museum and last seen in 1975, but has been considered missing since February 1969.